-Though all moms have the most important pair of “equipment” used for breast feeding, i.e, the breasts, still you might need some additional equipment (generally referred to as baby nursing products) to support this natural feeding process.
+Though all moms have the most important pair of “equipment” used for breast feeding, i.e, the breasts, still you might need some accessories (generally referred to as baby nursing products) to support this natural feeding process.

 So, if you are a mom-to-be who is planning to breastfeed, you may want to include the following items in your newborn baby's shopping checklist.